andrewmh20/LunarLander/README.txt

 	  I'm overall happy with the current organization, but perhaps I would condense some of the networking classes I have.

+	  I would also change some of the various reset() functions to be better than just code copied from the constructor, and change Game to not require a call to reset() to start.

 ========================